 - The root position: In this position, you group the notes in the traditional format, which is the root note, the third and the fifth note.

 - The first inversion: In this type of inversion, you move the root note to the top of the chord.
 So, you have the third note, the fifth note, and then the root note.

 - The second inversion: In this type of inversion, you move the third on top of the remaining two.
 However, it works in a bit different way, which is fifth note comes first, then the root, and then the third.

 When you use the three inversions while you play, you will see that the sound quality becomes better automatically.
 If you want, you can first play the note without the chord inversion piano has, and then you play the notes with the inversion.
 You would see a marked difference in both the cases.

 The primary use for chord inversions is to make the quality of the sound better, and it doesn’t change the character of the note.
 So, if you have a mixture of major, minor and diminished note, you will have the same even after you perform the chord inversion.

 Chord inversions, though they might sound scary, are easy when you know about the chords and the quality of the notes.
-With practice, you’ll excel at learning chords on piano, able to pull up the chords and make the whole note sound smoother than before.
-Additionally, During your practice, you can also try out the single-handed or the double-handed method of chord inversion to make the note sound better.
+With practice, you’ll excel at learning chords on piano, you’ll pull up the chords and you’ll make the whole note sound smoother than before.
+During your practice, you can also try out the single-handed or the double-handed method of chord inversion to make the note sound better.
 It all depends on how good are you at performing normal chords.
 It is better not to start chord inversions in the first class when you are trying to learn to play the piano.
 Do you have any questions about chord inversions?
 Feel free to reach out!

 Ready to get started?
 Grab your copy of Jacques’ Free Workbook Today!